30 Best Kids Activities in Koh Phangan 2026 – Indoor & Outdoor

 Culture Club Koh Phangan

 Culture Club Koh Phangan, located in Chaloklum, is a family-friendly restaurant with a dedicated kids’ play area, making it a great spot for parents with young children.
 The play area includes slides, climbing structures, and a variety of interactive toys to keep kids entertained while parents enjoy their meal.
+One of those rare places where everyone at the table actually relaxes.

 Check out their events here.